This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

-Integrations connect Clio’s trust accounting management features (like setting up separate trust and operating account ledgers and generating reports for trust accounting compliance) with the general accounting features (like creating financial reports and reconciling accounts) of online accounting software programs QuickBooks Online and Xero.
-This gives you the best of both worlds, while making your law firm’s comprehensive accounting situation easier to manage.
+Integrations connect Clio’s trust accounting management features (like setting up separate trust and operating account ledgers and generating reports for trust accounting compliance) with the general accounting features (like creating financial reports and reconciling accounts) of online accounting software programs like QuickBooks Online and Xero.
+This gives you the best of both worlds while making your law firm’s comprehensive accounting situation easier to manage.

 Better legal billing